 As always you should take precautions to keep your money safe.
 You should avoid getting lured into situations where you may take your wallet out in the street.

+British citizens are may enter Ukraine without a visa for up to 90 days within a 180 day period.
 You may be asked to provide proof that you have sufficient funds to support you during your stay.
 Types of evidence that may be suitable are: cash, bank statements or other financial documents, credit cards, accommodation bookings, tourist vouchers, a letter from the person or company you’re visiting stating that they will cover your expenses or a return or onward travel booking.
 Further information can be found on the websites of the Ministry of Foreign Affairs of Ukraine and State Border Service of Ukraine.

 If you’re travelling without a visa, your passport should be valid for the entire duration of your stay.